A report for family physicians working in long-term care

 Yes, the data in the report is both confidential and secure.
 The Institute for Clinical Evaluative Sciences (ICES) is named as a prescribed entity under Section 45 of Ontario’s health privacy legislation, Personal Health Information Protection Act (PHIPA), 2004, which provides the legal authority for ICES to conduct research about practice patterns.
 Consent is required to have data released from ICES to Health Quality Ontario to generate the reports.
 Data is at the aggregate-level for the physician or region, therefore no patient-level data is received or reported.
 Data will not be released except to those consenting to receive it.

-The Long-Term Care Practice Report was created by Health Quality Ontario with data provided by the Institute for Clinical Evaluative Sciences.
+The MyPractice: Long-Term Care report was developed by Health Quality Ontario with data provided by the Institute for Clinical Evaluative Sciences.

 Patients, families and the public are central to improving health quality.